AIDC’s 2022 Cut to the Chase will open for submissions by early November, and the deadline for submissions will be mid-January 2022.

 - A clear idea of how sound can be used to elevate the story.

-For the first time, AIDC is introducing an exciting new marketplace opportunity dedicated to Indigenous practitioners with market-ready projects.
+AIDC will continue this exciting new marketplace opportunity dedicated to Indigenous practitioners with market-ready projects.
 The marketplace will be highly competitive, pairing the best projects submitted to AIDC with local and international decision makers specifically looking to work with Indigenous creatives.

-To be eligible to participate in the Indigenous Creators Market, delegates much submit a project to Cut to the Chase by 17:00 AEDT Wednesday 3 February 2021.
+To be eligible to participate in the Indigenous Creators Market, delegates be registered to attend AIDC and submit a project to Cut to the Chase by its 2022 deadline (to be announced).